MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Pontoon/README.md

 ## Introduction

 Pontoon is a popular card game, which is also known as Spanish 21 and Blackjack.
 It’s usually played with between two and eight players.

+Pontoon uses a standard deck of playing cards: 2-10, Jack, Queen, King, and Ace.
+Picture cards are worth 10, and an ace can be 1 or 11.
-Pontoon uses standard decks of 52 playing cards and the aim is to beat the dealer by having a hand closer to 21 than the dealer without going bust.
-A total of more than 21 is bust.
+The aim is to beat the dealer by having a hand closer to 21 than the dealer, without going bust.
+A more than 21 is bust!

 ## Task